 - Maximum diameter of 1.5″ means it may not work with every suppressor

-A well-known rifle accessory company – Rifles Only Gear – produces this a bolt-action specific suppressor cover.
+A well-known rifle accessory company – Rifles Only Gear – produces this bolt-action specific suppressor cover.

 For bolt-action applications, the Rifles Only MAD Cover (or Mirage Abatement Device) is an excellent option.
-The high-quality inner core is rated up to 3,000-degree Fahrenheit heat protection.
+The high-quality inner core is rated for up to 3,000 degrees Fahrenheit heat protection.
 This superior heat rating will keep you and your surroundings safe all while virtually eliminating heat mirage.

 You can also change the exterior of this suppressor cover to suit your hunting environment.
 Overall, this is an excellent suppressor cover for a bolt gun.